ejhayes/sln/assets/registration/labels/readme.txt

-This folder contains label files uploaded yb the application.
+This folder contains label files uploaded by the application.
 Please do not remove this folder.